 Some of the best ways to increase antioxidants in the diet are to include foods that are rich in vitamins A, C and E - as well as selenium and amino acids cysteine, glycine and glutamic acid.

-Healthy Roasted Vegetables – Key Nutrients
+Antioxidant-Rich Roasted Veggies - Key Nutrients

 One serve of healthy roasted vegetables contains;